 Under the Purchase Agreement, STCH purchased a mobile self-directed trading app for the total purchase price of \$ 385,000.
 The purchase price consisted of \$35,000 of cash and 200,000 restricted shares of the Company's common stock (priced at the historical 30-day moving average as of January 18, 2024) worth approximately \$350,000.
-This purchase is part of the software related to the Retail Platform.
+This purchase is part of the software related to the Retail Platform and recorded in the line item "Software, net" on the statements of financial condition.